Unilever Colworth Prize Lecture (Sponsored by Unilever Safety & Environmental Assurance Centre)

 Playlist of Unilever Colworth Prize Lecture videos

-Nominations for the 2022 Prize are now open and will close on 27 May 2021.
-Details of the nomination process, award criteria and administration can be found below..
+Nominations for the 2022 Prize are now closed.
+Details of the nomination process, award criteria and administration can be found below.

 We welcome nominations of individuals who have demonstrated an outstanding contribution to translational microbiology.

-The deadline for 2022 nominations is 27 May 2021.
+The deadline for 2022 nominations has now passed.
 If you require inspiration for your nomination, please see the example nomination forms available on the Prize Lectures page.

 After nominations are received, an appointed Prize Award Panel, chaired by the General Secretary of the Society, will be responsible for presenting a shortlist for the Prize Medal and a recommendation for all other Prize winners to Council for acceptance when they meet in September.
 The successful recipient will be invited to accept, and the recipient will be formally announced in the Autumn.